 - Lesson 10: Simple Linear Regression

 - Assignment: There are five assignments to submit, one at the end of each even-numbered lesson.
 Check your course schedule for the dates that the assignments should reach your instructor.
 Assignments count for 30% of your final course mark.

 - Final Exam: In order to write the final examination, all assignments must be completed within due dates and submitted to the instructor for marking.
 The final exam is worth 60% of the final grade.
-The final exam can be written on campus in the scheduled exam hall or you can write it online using Proctorio, an online invigilation tool that monitors your activities during the online exam.
+The final exam is online using Proctorio, an online invigilation tool that monitors your activities during the online exam.
 Proctorio will record your webcam, your computer screen, or other actions during the assessment session and share that information with your instructor.

 - Kozak, A., R.A.
 Kozak, C.L.
 Staudhammer and S.B.Watts, Introductory Probability and Statistics: Applications for Forestry & the Natural Sciences, CAB International, Wallingford, Oxfordshire, UK, reprint 2012